Synonyms: Gaster (in Greek); venter (in Latin).

 Highly selective vagotomy: In this process only parietal cells of the stomach are denervated.
 The nerve of Laterjet is dissected out and cut.
 In this process gastric emptying isn’t changed, therefore it’s viewed by many as the process of choice in operative treatment of duodenal ulcer.

-It’s generally referred to the epigastric region as the stomach is provided by T6 T10 spinal sections.
+It’s generally referred to the epigastric region as the stomach is supplied by T6 T10 spinal sections.

 The vagus nerves mostly control the secretion of acid by the parietal cells of the stomach.
 Since excessive acid secretion is the chief cause of peptic ulcers, the section of vagal trunks (vagotomy) as they goes into the abdomen is performed to reduce the generation of acid.
 Vagotomy is of 3 types: